 What is an investment fund?

-Investment funds are collective investment schemes which pool your money with that of other investors to give you a stake in a ready-made portfolio.
+Investment funds (known as mutual funds in the US) are collective investment schemes, which pool your money with that of other investors to give you a stake in a ready-made portfolio.

-What are unit trusts and OEICs?
+What are unit trusts?

 With a unit trust, a fund manager buys bonds or shares in companies on the stock market on behalf of the fund.

 The fund is split into units, and this is what you’ll buy.
 The fund manager creates units for new investors and cancels units for those selling out of the fund.
 The creation of units can be unlimited, hence why the fund is ‘open-ended.’